stepanenko/javascript-info/Matrix/09_dom_manipulation.md

 # DOM manipulation

-DOM manipulation refers to the process of interacting with and changing the structure, content, or style of a web page's Document Object Model (DOM) using JavaScript.
+DOM manipulation means dynamically interacting with and modifying the structure, style, and content of web pages.
-The DOM is a tree-like representation of a web page's structure, where each node represents an HTML element, attribute, or text content.
+The DOM is a tree-like representation of a web page's structure.
 Here are the common methods for DOM manipulation:

 - Selecting Elements: